 Spanish Flu and Coronavirus are deadly diseased and both attack the respiratory systems.
 The outbreak of both diseases turned into a global pandemic.
 Here is the comparison of Coronavirus and Spanish Flu -

-The 1918 Spanish Flu, like Coronavirus, was 'novel'.
-It was a completely new virus that the world had never seen before.
+The 1918 Spanish Flu spread from a completely new virus that the world had never seen before.

 Difference Between Coronavirus and Spanish Flu

 Studying aspects like the incubation period, symptoms, and most affected people can help us understand the difference between Coronavirus and Spanish Flu better.
 We have shared all the major Coronavirus and Spanish Flu differences in the given table -